 - The oocyte quality decreases as mares age, resulting in lower embryo survival.
-A mare is most fertile under the age of 6 years and fertility begins to significantly decrease when she reaches 12 years old and embryos are noticeably smaller in size at the point of flushing in mares 18 years and older.
-Mares less than 10 years of age have the highest retrieval rates. - Endometritis does not tend to effect embryo retrieval but can influence the transfer success rate.
-If an infection or inflammation of the uterus is detected it may need to be treated before the mare is inseminated. - A tight cervix, commonly found in maiden mares of all ages and older mares that have not had a foal for many seasons can cause problems with fluid retention.
-It is necessary to ensure that all fluid is removed and the cervical seal is intact before the embryo descends at day six.
+A mare's fertility begins to significantly decrease when she reaches 12 years old and embryos are noticeably smaller in size at the point of flushing in mares 18 years and older.
+Mares less than 10 years of age have the highest retrieval rates. - Endometritis can negatively influence both the embryo retrieval and transfer success rates.
+If an infection or inflammation of the uterus is detected it may need to be treated before the mare is inseminated. - A tight cervix, commonly found in maiden mares of all ages and older mares that have not had a foal for many seasons, can cause problems with fluid retention.
+Excessive or prolonged fluid present within the uterus can negatively impact embryo survival when it descends into the uterus around day 6 post-ovulation.
 A compromised cervix from, for example, a traumatic foaling also has a negative effect as there is not a tight seal to create a safe uterine environment for the embryo.
+Donor mares with cervical issues may require careful management around the time of breeding.